HKDSE writing-loop practice

 Secondary paths, lower emphasis

 Students come first.
-Teachers and schools can still find their path.
+Parents and tutors can still support the loop.

 These actions matter, but they should support the main student journey rather than compete with it above the fold.